HADES248/CometChat-next/README.md

 ## Step 1: Set Up Your Project

-Create a new React project using Create React App with the TypeScript template:
+Create a new Next.js project using Create React App with the TypeScript template:

 ```bash
 npx create-next-app@latest my-app --typescript